The 6 Most Important Energy KPI Issues for your Company

 6. Productivity and convenience

-Everyone wants to achieve energy savings, but at what cost?
+Everyone wants to achieve energy savings and overcome energy efficiency challenges, but at what cost?
 You’ve invested in capable staff – you don’t want them to waste time on unproductive tasks just to achieve a KPI that was set without enough consideration of external factors (see above).
 When KPIs reflect actual performance, then you’ll have a productive team – when they don’t, chances are that their time won’t be well-spent.

 But of course, the next question is, how do you actually measure and analyze all of this to ensure that your KPIs are motivating the kind of progress you want?